genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-data-using-api.md

 ```
 The example call in Swagger contain multiple additional fields, that we do not require to be able to import the data.
 In order to be able to load the data, we will only use *metadataLink*, *dataLink* and *dataClass*.

-Alternatively, we can import the generic expression data file, which has features and dot separated measurements.
+Alternatively, we can import the generic data file, which has features and dot separated measurements.
+Please note, that in this example `numberOfFeatureAttributes` and `measurementSeparator` are mandatory.
+To learn more about this data type and mandatory fields please see [this page](../supported-formats/#tabular-data).

 ```default
 curl -X 'POST' \